-Even though the copper IUD has been deemed safe for women of any childbearing age to prevent pregnancy, you may be one of the unlucky few who experience adverse side effects.
+Even though the copper IUD has been deemed safe for women of any childbearing age to prevent pregnancy, you may experience adverse side effects.
 Mild side effects include spotting and temporary pain after insertion.
 Moderate side effects like cramping and heavy periods can persist for three to six months.

 More severe side effects can include:

 - Pelvic inflammatory disease (PID)

 You may need to speak with your doctor about the different forms of birth control to decide which one is right for you.
 You may decide that the benefits of a copper IUD outweigh the potential negatives, but you should know all the risks before making a decision.

 Any one of these side effects could be severe if left untreated.
 If over-the-counter pain medication doesn’t ease your symptoms, you might be experiencing a serious condition.

 Your Paragard IUD could expel from your uterus.
 You might not feel it if expulsion occurs.
 This is troubling because partial expulsion of an IUD will disrupt its effectiveness in preventing pregnancy.
 You’re more likely to experience IUD expulsion if you have never been pregnant or if you had your IUD inserted immediately after giving birth.

 Follow up with your doctor if you can’t check your IUD’s placement by feeling the string.
 Failing to do so could result in an unwanted pregnancy.

 Though rare, it’s still possible to become pregnant with an IUD.
 Because IUDs are so effective at preventing pregnancies, if a pregnancy does occur, there’s a higher chance that it could develop outside the uterus.
 When a fertilized egg implants in a fallopian tube instead of the uterus, this is known as an ectopic pregnancy.